 What is Butabara Daikon?

-Butabara Daikon is a Japanese simmered dish made by cooking pork belly and daikon radish in a sweet and savory sauce.
-Butabara refers to pork belly, and Daikon means daikon radish.
-By simmering these two ingredients together, the rich flavor of the pork infuse into the daikon, creating a delightful combination.
+Butabara Daikon is a Japanese simmered dish made by cooking pork belly and daikon radish in a slightly sweet and savory sauce.
+"Butabara" means pork belly, and "Daikon" refers to daikon radish.
+By simmering these two ingredients together, the rich flavor of the pork infuses into the daikon, creating a delightful combination.

 The seasoning is kept simple to complement the pork, using only dashi broth, soy sauce, and a small amount of sugar.
 Although it takes some time to simmer, the preparation process is straightforward.

-The thinly sliced pork belly works best for this dish.
-This is because the richness of the pork belly fat soaks into the daikon, creating a tender and crumbly texture.
-It pairs well with simmered dishes.
+The pork belly used for this dish is best when thinly sliced.
+By using thin slices, the rich flavor of pork fat soaks into the daikon more effectively, creating a tender and moist texture.
+It pairs well with various Japanese simmered dishes.

-However, you can still enjoy a similar flavor using other cuts of pork.
-In that case, opt for a cut with a moderate amount of fat content instead.
+You can still enjoy a similar flavor using other pork cuts, but in that case, opt for cuts with a moderate amount of fat content.

 Daikon radish is a type of vegetable that easily absorbs flavors, making it a staple in Japanese simmered dishes.
-After trying this dish, I encourage you to explore other Japanese simmered dishes using daikon, such as "Tori Daikon" (Japanese simmered chicken and daikon) or "Buri Daikon" (Japanese simmered yellowtail and daikon).
-Let's embark on a culinary adventure!
+After trying this dish, I encourage you to explore other simmered dishes using daikon, such as "Tori Daikon" (simmered chicken and daikon) or "Buri Daikon" (simmered yellowtail and daikon).
+Let's embark on a culinary adventure.

 Ingredients

-- 1 ⅗ cups (400ml) bonito dashi (awase dashi) (For information on how to make bonito dashi and awase dashi, please refer to the linked article)
+- 1 ⅔ cups bonito dashi (awase dashi) (For information on how to make bonito dashi and awase dashi, please refer to the linked article.)

 - 2 Tbsp soy sauce